 Watch Randy Newman perform “Political Science” live on the BBC’s The Old Grey Whistle Test in 1972

-Tickets to see Newman perform are available here and here.
+When Newman performs, tickets are available here and here.
+His recordings are available here.